Emily Pohl-Weary: Life

 Pohl-Weary is an author and creative writing professor who was born in Toronto, Ontario, Canada.

-Her latest book is Ghost Sick, poetry about tragedy and resilience in the Toronto neighbourhood where she grew up.

-Her previous books include the young adult novel Not Your Ordinary Wolf Girl, as well as a Hugo Award-winning biography, a female superhero anthology, a poetry collection, and a girl pirate comic.
-She's currently working on a new novel.
+Her most-recent book is Ghost Sick, poetry about tragedy and resilience in the Toronto neighbourhood where she grew up.
+Her previous books include the young adult novel, Not Your Ordinary Wolf Girl, as well as a Hugo Award-winning biography, a female superhero anthology, a poetry collection, and a girl pirate comic.

 Literary career

 Pohl-Weary's second collection of poems, Ghost Sick: A Poetry of Witness won the 2016 Fred Cogswell Award for Excellence in Poetry.
 Canada's Parliamentary Poet George Elliott Clarke reviewed it thusly in the Halifax Chronicle: "Like Holocaust witness poet Paul Celan, Pohl-Weary checks tabloids, billboards, newsflashes, for the language to bespeak domesticated violence."

-Her biography of Judith Merril, Better to Have Loved: The Life of Judith Merril (Between the Lines Books), won the Hugo Award for Best Related Book in 2003 and was a finalist for the Toronto Book Award.
-Asimov's Science Fiction magazine said in a review: "Assembled from scraps, fragments, previously published essays, and polished manuscripts by Judith Merril's granddaughter, Emily Pohl-Weary has done a superhuman job."
+Her biography of her grandmother Judith Merril, Better to Have Loved: The Life of Judith Merril (Between the Lines Books), won the Hugo Award for Best Related Book in 2003 and was a finalist for the Toronto Book Award.

 Pohl-Weary's first novel, A Girl Like Sugar, was published by McGilligan Books in 2004.
 It features a twenty-something girl haunted by her dead rock star boyfriend.
 She also edited a critically acclaimed female superhero anthology, Girls Who Bite Back: Witches Mutants, Slayers and Freaks (2004).
 Her subsequent books include a collection of poetry, Iron-on Constellations (2005) and the novel Strange Times at Western High (2006), featuring zine-publishing teen sleuth Natalie Fuentes, who teams up with a computer hacker and a graffiti artist to solve crime at her Toronto high school.
 Her most recent book is the young adult novel Not Your Ordinary Wolf Girl (2013), about a musician who gets bitten by a vicious dog in Central Park and finds herself changing in unusual ways.

-In 2008, Emily founded the Toronto Street Writers, a free writing group for inner-city youth in the neighbourhood where she grew up.
+In 2008, she founded the Toronto Street Writers, a free writing group for inner-city youth in the neighbourhood where she grew up.
 For three years, she led a weekly writing workshop for residents of Sagatay (Na-Me-Res), a long-term transitional home for First Nations, Metis and Inuit men in Toronto.
 Her writing workshops focus on writing skills, creative empowerment, learning tools for conflict-resolution, and drawing out participants' unique voices and stories.

 For eight years, Pohl-Weary published and wrote for Kiss Machine magazine, which ceased publication in 2008.
 She is also a former editor of Broken Pencil magazine.

-In October 2022, Pohl-Wear released the audio drama The Witch's Circle, based on Russian folklore, as part of Odyssey Theatre's podcast series The Other Path.
+In October 2022, Pohl-Weary released the audio drama The Witch's Circle, based on Russian folklore, as part of Odyssey Theatre's podcast series The Other Path.